 Then he did it anyway.

-So what the president has done here, not only did he give Congress eight months to get their act together, now they've give been given an additional six months, and he, unlike Obama's not going to he's gonna respect coequal branches of government, he won't usurp the enumerated powers of the Congress, and now they have six months to do their job.
+So what the president has done here, not only did he give Congress eight months to get their act together, now they've been given an additional six months.

 Let's see what they come up with.

-The problem uh with it now is that President Trump wrote the big check and he can't cash it without Congress doing it.
+The problem with it now is that President Trump wrote the big check and he can't cash it without Congress doing it.

 The big check on immigration reform.

-Everybody agrees we gotta do something.
+Everybody agrees we've got to do something.

-We don't agree on the on the House, but we agree on the what uh President Obama did it simply because he didn't even have support in his own party to pass immigration reform after the Affordable Care Act.
+President Obama did it simply because he didn't even have support in his own party to pass immigration reform after the Affordable Care Act.

 But he did what he could.